Part VI

 We often speak from fragmentation—our emotions say one thing, our words another.

-Nonviolent Communication is not just a way to be “nice”; it is a protocol for Coherence.
+Nonviolent Communication is not just a way to be “nice”; it is a protocol for coherence.

 • The Speak: “I walked in and you did not look up.”
 (Data).